kumahq/kuma-website/docs/docs/dev/explore/overview.md

 A minimal Kuma deployment involves one or more instances of the control plane executable (`kuma-cp`).
 For each service in your mesh, you'll have one or more instances of the data plane proxy (`kuma-dp`).

-Users interact with the control plane via the CLI tool `kumactl`.
+Users interact with the control plane via the command-line tool `kumactl`.

 There are two modes that the Kuma control plane can run in: